 - Bake until done, about 45 minutes (shorter or longer, depending on the size of vegetables), flipping every 15 minutes.
 Remove each vegetable as it is done.
 Loosely cover.
-Delicious served room temperature.
+Delicious served at room temperature.

-- Turn the oven as high as possible.
+- Turn the oven on as high as possible.
 Salt and pepper the steaks well on every side.

 - When oven is hot, heat olive oil in a large pan over high heat on the stovetop.

 - Sear all 4 sides of the steak.
-Sear the top of the steak on the stovetop for 4 minutes.
+Begin by searing the top of the steak on the stovetop for 4 minutes.
 Then flip it over and sear the back for 4 more minutes.
 Using tongs to hold the steak, sear the bone side for 1 minute and then flip and sear the opposite edge for 1 minute.
 Lay the steak flat in the pan and place in the oven.

 - Cook steak for 10 minutes.